 On December 3, 2018, all new members of the California State Senate were sworn in and the 2019-20 Legislative Session began.

-Legislators have until February 22, 2019 to introduce new bills for 2019.
 Here are some of the bills that Senator Hertzberg has introduced so far this year:

 SB 36 - Pretrial Risk Assessment Data & Accountability - SB 36 requires each court or county that uses a pretrial risk assessment tool to maintain individualized data regarding the tool’s inputs and outcomes, as well as any associated recommendations to the court.
 The measure will ensure that risk assessment tools are thoroughly evaluated to ensure effectiveness in mitigating risk while minimizing biases and disparate results based on race, ethnicity, gender, economic circumstances, and behavioral or developmental disability.